bfgamesgit/smart-contracts/README.md

+# Smart Contracts
-# The repository contains smart contracts of BFG project
+The repository contains smart contracts of BFG project